2026-06-22

 The karts sit low to the ground, which changes everything.
 From that seat the city feels enormous: you are eye-level with taxi bumpers, the billboards tower over you, and pedestrians look down and grin.
 There is no track and no rails.
 You are in the same lanes as delivery vans, stopping at the same red lights, which is exactly what makes it feel real rather than staged.

 That is also why people describe it the way they do.
 Browse the reviews and you see the same words over and over: it felt like a video game, it felt cinematic, it was the most fun night of the trip.
-The gap between a screen and real Tokyo asphalt is the whole product.
+The gap between a screen and real Tokyo asphalt is the whole product, and it is a big part of why I think Tokyo go-karting is worth it even without the Nintendo branding.
+If that video-game-made-real feeling is what you are chasing, teamLab Planets is the other Tokyo experience people describe the same way, and you can check its timed tickets here.

 Can you still dress up?